pnwairfire/bluesky-web/API.md

 required, to specify, at the very least, dispersion start time and num_hours.
 The 'modules' key is optional.

+There are currently two ways the visualization images can be listed in the output to be retrieved later (see output API spec below), but you need to specify which way when initializing the dispersion run.
+Set 'image_results_version' to 'v1' or 'v2', or don't set it at all to get 'v1'.
+The output API spec, below, lists the two output formats.

 Bluesky will be run asynchronously, and the
 API response will include a guid to identify the run in subsequent status and output API requests (described below).